Tivoli

 Life reform and social democracy

-I've often heard people say that we in Innsbruck don't need plants, that nature gives us everything, but that's not true.
-What could be nicer than when working people can walk from their place of work to their home through a series of plants.
+"I've often heard people say that we don't need plants in Innsbruck, that nature provides us with everything, but that's not true.
+What could be nicer than when professionals can walk from their place of work to their home through a series of plants.
 It turns the journey to and from work into a relaxing walk.
 Incidentally, there are many reasons why planting trees and gardens in urban areas is beneficial.
 I do not want to emphasise the interaction between people and plants, which is probably well known.
-In another way, plants improve the air we breathe by reducing dust.“
+In another way, plants improve the air we breathe by reducing dust."

 Even before the First World War, there were changes in everyday politics.
 Social democracy as a political movement had officially existed as a political party since 1889, but under the Habsburg monarchy it only had very limited opportunities to organise.
-The labour movement was particularly important as a social counterweight to the Catholic structures that dominated everything in Tyrol.
-In 1865, the first Tyrolean Labour education association.
+Socialism was considered unchristian and was viewed with suspicion in the Holy Land of Tyrol.
+The labour movement was important as a social counterweight to the Catholic structures in the larger cities, which dominated everything in Tyrol.
+In 1865, the first Tyrolean Labour Education Association.
 Workers should become aware of their position within society before the impending world revolution.
-For this, it was essential to have a minimum level of education and to be able to read and write.
-10 years later, Franz Reisch founded the General Workers' Association in Innsbruck.
-Another two years later, the "Allgemeine Arbeiter-, Kranken-, und Invaliden-Casse" (General Workers', Sickness and Invalids' Fund) was launched throughout the country.
-Despite state repression, there were always considerable gatherings of the Radicals.
+To achieve this, it was essential to have a minimum level of education and to be able to read and write.
+10 years later, Franz Reisch founded the General Workers“ Association in Innsbruck.
+Another two years later, the „Allgemeine Arbeiter-, Kranken-, und Invaliden-Casse“ (General Workers', Sickness and Invalids' Fund) was launched throughout the empire.
+Despite state repression, the "radicals" continued to hold large gatherings.
 From 1893, the social democratic Volkszeitung was published in Innsbruck as a counter-voice to the Catholic papers.
+In 1899, the First Tyrolean Workers' Bakery, or ETAB for short, was opened in what is now Maximilianstraße.
+The co-operative set itself the goal of producing high-quality bread at fair prices under good working and hygiene conditions.
+After several relocations, the ETAB ended up in Hallerstraße, where it produced fresh baked goods every day until 1999.

 The first free elections within the Austro-Hungarian Monarchy to the Imperial Council for all male citizens in 1907 changed not only the political but also the social balance of power.
 Monarchy to the Imperial Council for all male citizens in 1907 changed not only the political but also the social balance of power.
-The Pofel now had a political say.
+The Pofl now had a political say.
 Important laws such as restrictions on working hours and improvements in working conditions could now be demanded with greater vigour.
 Together with Upper Austria, the crown land of Tyrol had the longest working hours in the entire Danube Monarchy.
-Although the number of trade union members also increased, Tyrol was too rural outside of the small town centres to be able to exert any significant pressure.
+Although the number of trade union members also increased, outside of the small town centres Tyrol was too rural to generate any significant pressure.
+At municipal level, the census electoral law, which had given Greater German liberal and conservative clerical politicians a free pass to power for decades, remained in place until after the war.
+Even after the first municipal council elections after 1918, the fulfilment of the resulting demands had to wait.

 The Red Bishop and Innsbruck's moral decay